chinedu-2002/My_Application_week6/README.md

 ## Summary

-heroes app is an android app that displays a random character from the Pokémon API."
+The Heroes app is an Android app that displays a random character from the Pokémon API.

 If I had to describe this project in three (3) emojis, they would be: super strength, happy, ready